Today's Figueres is an average European town, except for the stunning Dali museum. |

 Perhaps Dali and Gaudi

-are sharing a sherry in the great "teatre-museum" in the sky.
+are sharing a sherry and debating in the great "teatre-museum" in the sky.

 THEN we visit a first-rate parador named after the most beautiful village in Costa Brava, Aiguablava.
 Its fantastic food, gorgeous appointments, glowing blue water and backdrop of pine trees make a relaxing yet exciting get-away.
 Then back to Barcelona, where we take a closer look at Gaudi's gaudy and extraordinary masterpiece.
 Remember to explore, learn and live and visit us Wednesdays and Saturdays at: www.whereiscookie.com